Brandon Wood (basketball)

-Brandon Wood (born January 5, 1989) is an American professional basketball player who is a free agent.
-He played college basketball at Southern Illinois, Valparaiso and Michigan State.
+Brandon Wood (born January 5, 1989) is an American former professional basketball player.
+He played college basketball for the Southern Illinois Salukis, Valparaiso Crusaders and Michigan State Spartans.

 High school career

 Wood played high school basketball at Kokomo High School, in Kokomo, Indiana.

 College career

 Wood played college basketball for Southern Illinois, Highland CC, Valparaiso and Michigan State from 2007 to 2012.

 Professional career

 In January 2016 he signed with Israeli team Elitzur Yavne of the Liga Leumit.
 In August 2016 Wood signed for Swiss team BBC Monthey.

 On November 6, 2018, Wood joined Panionios of the Greek Basket League.
 He left the team after only one game, but after the departure of head coach Vassilis Fragkias, he briefly returned to the team's squad, only to be dismissed once again.

 In August 2019, Woods signed with Mexican club Libertadores de Querétaro of the LNBP.